michael2012z/BitBible/markdown/KJV/files/Ps.md

 43. Thou hast also turned the edge of his sword, and hast not made him to stand in the battle.

-44. Thou hast made his glory to cease, and cast his throne down to the ground.glory: Heb. brightness
+44. Thou hast made his glory to cease, and cast his throne down to the ground.

 45. The days of his youth hast thou shortened: thou hast covered him with shame.
 Selah.